 We stood around for more than an hour, introductions were made all around and we were briefed about the life cycle of the Olive Ridley Turtles and the amazing sight we had just witnessed.

-If the turtles of Velas point out the wonder of nature, then the vantage point of the Bankot fort points to the perseverance of man, his view of the sea as a heaven , guarding from safety.
+If the turtles of Velas point out the wonder of nature, then the vantage point of the Bankot fort points to the perseverance of man, his view of the sea as heaven, guarding against safety.

 Turtle Mania continues with Synchro jumping, handstands and Friends of the Turtles after Sunset.